Code // Audit and Trust Boundaries

 Php Source Code Auditing

-The points below capture the main workflows, concepts, tools and operator decisions associated with php source code auditing.
+The items below mark the main workflows, concepts, tools and validation themes that repeatedly matter when working through php source code auditing.

 • Reflected cross-site scripting identifzieren